adaptyteam/Focus-Journal-iOS-SwiftUI/README.md

 ## Project Overview

 **Focus Journal** is a simple mood journal app that lets users log a daily mood entry and view their history.
-In the “premium” flow, tapping “History” triggers a paywall if the user is not subscribed.
+In the “premium” flow, tapping “History” triggers a paywall flow if the user is not subscribed.
 The Adapty SDK is used to:

 1. **Activate Adapty at launch**
 2. **Fetch the user’s profile and determine access**
-3. **Display a customizable paywall UI**
+3. **Display a customizable flow UI**
 4. **Handle purchase/restore callbacks**

 You can follow along on the `starter` branch to add Adapty manually, or inspect the `main` branch to see the final result.